tuckerchapin/BetterVRV/README.md

 * skip-title: option to include or exclude the title card (if any) from the skip-op settings
 * learn-skips: ask users if they are willing to have their skipping/pausing habits shared anonymously to try to glean skip sections without manually marking
 * new-op-only: option to play openings and endings all the way through when they are new/different from the series/the first time they appear or have changed
+* move "continue watching" to the top of the front page, don't show shows you are up to date with in continue watching